-From tackling ethical dilemmas in the interview to breaking bad news to a simulated patient, we bring to you a 16 station half-day intensive Multiple Mini Interview (MMI) preparation course run by experienced medical students from across the North West.
+From tackling ethical dilemmas in the interview to breaking bad news to a simulated patient, we bring to you a 16 station half-day intensive Multiple Mini Interview (MMI) preparation course run by experienced medical students from across the country.

 Priced at £115, our course is amongst the cheapest in the country offering you the best value for your money.

 Our courses run in the morning or afternoon over a range of weekends from November - February each application cycle.
 Courses are held in hospitals or local schools.
 Over 10 staff help deliver each course.
 With our course, you will gain practice in meeting and talking to interviewers.

 On the day, you move through an 8-station circuit with a fellow student that you will pass through twice.
 You will participate on one occasion and observe on the next station.
 Stations range from ethics to breaking bad news to calculating drug dosages.
 Each station is quality controlled by experienced doctors.

 At each station, you will have

 - 1 minute: to read the station blurb

 - 6 minutes: to attempt the station

 If you have a confirmed interview, we can tailor the station to question themes asked by that university*.
 (NDAs mean we will never disclose exact questions)

 Our interviewers are all medical students or doctors, they provide detailed verbal and physical feedback on all elements of your interview performance.
 All feedback is documented in your coursebook so you can refer to it again.